 They are also very generous hosts and invited us to be their guests at Cache Cache that Saturday night.

 I found a Southern Coterie friend’s letter to Chris that reflected my own similar mission to Aspen.

-I apologize that the rest of the background information got cut off – Chris’ son is skiing the blacks.
+I apologize that the rest of the background information got cut off – Chris’ son is skiing at top levels.